rocknrollMarc/testingN/nuke/readme.md

 #This is to get up and running in the LL Nuke the Cuke test platform

 # Background Info
-# 1. Tests are checked into the respective repos for the projects
+# 1. Tests are checked into the respective repos for the projects und the nuke folder OR
+#    They can be in a different repo, but should also be under the nuke folder
 # 2. Generic LL-generic "pan project" steps or helpers are labeled with LL- as a prefix

 To write a test: